 Can Dogs Eat Blueberries?
 When it is or isn’t an Emergency

-Dogs can eat fresh blueberries as long as it’s in moderation.
-Blueberries make a great low-calorie treat for dogs because they are rich in antioxidants and fiber.
+Yes, dogs can eat blueberries as long as it’s in moderation.
+Blueberries are great low-calorie treats for dogs because they are rich in antioxidants and fiber.

 How many blueberries can you give a dog?

 This will depend on a number of factors such as the dog’s size and age.
-As a general rule of thumb, we wouldn’t give your dog more than a few blueberries per day.
-Your best bet is to follow the 10% rule.
-This is in reference to treats not comprising of more than 10% of a dog’s daily calorie intake.
-Blueberries might be packed with essential nutrients but it’s best for dogs to get them from their regular dog food.
+As a general rule of thumb, we would let a dog eat no more than two or three blueberries per day.
+It’s important to follow the 10% rule.
+Non-dog food items like blueberries should not make up more than 10% of a dog’s daily food intake.

 Can dogs eat dried blueberries?

 Yes, dogs can eat dried blueberries as long as they don’t contain additives that are unsafe for dogs.
 Fresh blueberries, however, tend to be safer as they contain less sugar than dried blueberries.
 Check the product label first to confirm that the dried blueberries are safe for the dog to consume.

 Yes, dogs can eat frozen blueberries and they are sure to appreciate it more during a hot summer day!
 Just make sure they are only given a small amount of frozen blueberries each time.
 Ingesting too many frozen treats may cause the dog to suffer from a mild stomach upset.

 Yes, blueberries can cause diarrhea in dogs, especially if a dog was to eat too many blueberries in one sitting.
 Blueberries aren’t toxic to dogs but their natural sugar content may unsettle the stomach of some dogs.

 Can diabetic dogs eat blueberries?